A hybrid minimizing movement and neural network approach to Willmore flow: Introduction

-In this work, we pick up the approach proposed by Franken \etal \cite{FrRuWi11} and focus on the corresponding scheme for phase fields.
+as proposed in \cite{DuWa07}.
 Our core idea is to construct a hybrid scheme where the inner problem is solved using a neural network, whereas the outer problem remains a classical minimizing movement optimization scheme.
 For the inner problem, we will build on recent work by Bretin \etal \cite{BrDeMa22} on neural operators for time discrete mean curvature flow in a phase field formulation.
 These neural operators are efficient to evaluate, straightforward to differentiate, and convergent under spatial refinement in numerical experiments.
-By using them in the variational time-discretization, we obtain a numerical scheme for the phase-field approximation of Willmore flow that is stable for large time steps and still computationally efficient.
+Using them in the variational time-discretization, we obtain a numerical scheme for the phase field approximation of Willmore flow that, similar to the original nested scheme, remains stable for large time steps while being computationally more efficient.